ZJZAC/awesome-deep-model-IP-protection/README.md

 2. [Deep Learning as a Service Based on Encrypted Data](https://ieeexplore.ieee.org/abstract/document/9353769): we combine deep learning with homomorphic encryption algorithm and design a deep learning network model based on secure Multi-party computing (MPC); 用户不用拿到模型，云端只拿到加密的用户，在加密测试集上进行测试 | [BibTex](): hei2020deep | Hei et al, *International Conference on Networking and Network Applications (NaNA)* 2020

+[Encrpted&nbsp;Architecture]
+1. [DeepObfuscation: Securing the Structure of Convolutional Neural Networks via Knowledge Distillation]: .
+Our obfuscation approach is very effective to protect the critical structure of a deep learning model from being exposed to attackers; limitation: weights may be more important than the architecture | [BibTex](): xu2018deepobfuscation | Xu et al, 2018.6

 # Perspective